+With more students enrolled in BComp programs, the total undergraduate course enrolment has also more than doubled from ~2,000 in 2013/14 to ~5,000 in 2020/21; see Figure 10.
 In addition, SoCS also conducts significant service teaching both within CEPS and for the broader university community, with ~2,000 students enrolled in our introduction to computer applications, computing and introductory programming courses in recent years.
-As shown in Figure 10, the total course enrolment increased from ~5,000 in 2013/14 to >7,000 in 2020/21.
-Among them, the number of course registration from international students has more than tripled from 239 to 847.
+The total course enrolment increased from ~5,000 in 2013/14 to ~7,000 in 2020/21.
 The average class size has been quite stable at around 130 students per section in Fall and Winter terms.

-B.5.
+B.4.
 Undergraduate Student-to-Faculty Ratio